Puer aeternus: Jung's works

 Carl Jung wrote a paper on the puer aeternus, titled "The Psychology of the Child Archetype", contained in Part IV of The Archetypes and the Collective Unconscious (Collected Works, Vol. 9i).
 The hero-child aspect and his relationship to the Great Mother is dealt with in chapters 4 and 5 of Part Two of Symbols of Transformation (CW, vol. 5).

 In his essay "Answer to Job" (also included in Psychology and Religion: West and East) Jung refers to the puer aeternus as a figure representing the future psychological development of human beings.

 That higher and 'complete' (teleios) man is begotten by the 'unknown' father and born from Wisdom, and it is he who, in the figure of the puer aeternus—'vultu mutabilis albus et ater'—represents our totality, which transcends consciousness.
 It was this boy into whom Faust had to change, abandoning his inflated onesidedness which saw the devil only outside.
 Christ's 'Except ye become as little children' prefigures this change, for in them the opposites lie close together; but what is meant is the boy who is born from the maturity of the adult man, and not the unconscious child we would like to remain."

 The Problem of the Puer Aeternus is a book based on a series of lectures that Jungian analyst Marie-Louise von Franz gave at the C.G.
 Jung Institute, Zurich, during the Winter Semester, 1959–1960.
-In the first eight of twelve lectures, von Franz illustrates the theme of the puer aeternus by examining the story of The Little Prince from the book of the same name by Antoine de Saint-Exupéry.
-The remaining four lectures are devoted to a study of a German novel by Bruno Goetz, Das Reich ohne Raum ('The Kingdom Without Space'), first published in 1919.
+In the first eight of twelve lectures, von Franz illustrates the theme of the puer aeternus by examining the book The Little Prince by Antoine de Saint-Exupéry.
+The remaining four lectures are devoted to a study of a German novel by Bruno Goetz, Das Reich ohne Raum ("The Kingdom Without Space"), first published in 1919.
 Of this novel von Franz says: